.

 - Encryption of e-mail if possible

-- Encryption of CD/DVD-ROM, external hard disks and/ or laptops (~ directory)
+- Encryption of CD/DVD-ROM, external hard disks and/or laptops (~ directory)

-- Secured WLAN
+- Secure WLAN

 - SSL/TLS encryption